 Stocker1970 / Shutterstock.com

 Prices for fresh produce vary enormously.
 Local, no-brand fruits and vegetables usually are your best bet.
-They don’t have to travel as far to reach your table, so they stand to be fresher and more flavorful.
+They don’t have to travel as far to reach your table, so they are likely to be fresher and more flavorful.
 Look for them at farmers markets, independent grocers and farm stands.
-Generic produce found at Trader Joe’s and in big-box stores like Costco are often an excellent deal, too.
+Generic produce found at Trader Joe’s and in big-box stores like Costco is often an excellent deal, too.

 nenetus / Shutterstock.com

-Try out generic versions of your favorite cereal — be it flakes, loops, nuggets or O’s.
-The chances are good you’ll find that store brands and off-brands have the same look and taste — for as much as $1 less a box.
+Try out generic versions of your favorite cereal — be that flakes, loops or nuggets.
+The chances are good you’ll find that store brands and off-brands have the same look and taste for as much as $1 less a box.
 What’s not to like?